ni/monodrive-documentation/docs/Getting_Started.md

 1. Download the monoDrive Simulator from [here](https://www.monodrive.io/register) or the monoDrive Scenario Editor from [here](https://www.monodrive.io/register).

-1. After downloading, extract all files from the archive ~/monodrive/.
-For users downloading the Simulator or Scenario Editor for Windows, an email will be sent after download begins.
-Copy the attached license.txt file to ~/monodrive/ of the simulator version.
+1. After downloading, extract all files to a common folder such as ~/monodrive/.
+In an email after downloading, copy the attached license.txt file inside the common folder the simulator version was downloaded (~/monodrive).

 1. To run the Simulator, go to your VehicleAI_Editor directory and double-click on VehicleAI.uproject.